mlinxfeld/terraform-oci-multiregion/README.md

 ## Project description

 In this repository, I have documented my hands on experience with Terrafrom for the purpose of multi-region deployment in OCI.
+It includes also OCI Public DNS Setup and DNS Traffic Steering Policy.
 This set of HCL based Terraform files which can customized according to any requirements.

 ## Topology Diagram